external-mirrors/tpsecore/readme.md

   resembles TETR.IO gameplay in realtime.
 The viability of this is unknown.
 At the very least, generating a 10 second 1080p60 render of assets should take no longer than a few minutes.

+## Differences to existing tetrio plus conventions
+- The automatic import format has been made more flexible. (todo: elaborate)
+- The connection bitfield format has been changed to have 4 corner connection bits (identifying distinct corners) instead of 1.
+To fix this, just fill in all upper four bits when one is set, e.g.
+  `field = (field & 0b00010000) ? (field | 0b11110000) : field`.

 ## Preferred naming
 Just to get this out of the way: